solidfire/solidfire-sdk-java/index.md

   val qos: QoS = new QoS(of(5000l), empty[Long], of(30000l), empty[Long])

   // Modify the volume
-  val modifyVolume = new ModifyVolumeRequest(volumeId, empty[Long], empty[String], empty[String],
+  val modifyVolume = ModifyVolumeRequest.builder
-                                             of(qos), of( 2000000000l ), empty())
+                                        .volumeID(volumeId)
+                                        .optionalQoS(qos)
+                                        .optionalSize( 2000000000l )
+                                        .build

   sf.modifyVolume(modifyVolume)
 }
 ```

 ##Logback
 The SDK and the Assembly leverage the [SLF4J API](http://www.slf4j.org/) for logging with the [logback-classi](http://logback.qos.ch/reasonsToSwitch.html)c implementation.
-An advantage to using the SLF4J interface is the avaialabitly of legacy logging framework [bridges](http://www.slf4j.org/legacy.html), for intecepting and consolidating all logging calls into a single log.
+An advantage to using the SLF4J interface is the availability of legacy logging framework [bridges](http://www.slf4j.org/legacy.html), for intercepting and consolidating all logging calls into a single log.
 ###Tracing Request / Response calls in the log
 An example logback.xml: